Attacking RDP

 Latest RDP Vulnerabilities

-In 2019, a critical vulnerability was published in the RDP (TCP/3389) service that also led to remote code execution (RCE) with the identifier CVE-2019-0708.
+In 2019, a critical vulnerability was published in the RDP (TCP/3389) service that also led to remote code execution (RCE) with the identifier CVE-2019-0708arrow-up-right.
 This vulnerability is known as BlueKeep.
 It does not require prior access to the system to exploit the service for our purposes.
 However, the exploitation of this vulnerability led and still leads to many malware or ransomware attacks.
 Large organizations such as hospitals, whose software is only designed for specific versions and libraries, are particularly vulnerable to such attacks, as infrastructure maintenance is costly.
 Here, too, we will not go into minute detail about this vulnerability but rather keep the focus on the concept.

 The Concept of the Attack

 The vulnerability is also based, as with SMB, on manipulated requests sent to the targeted service.
 However, the dangerous thing here is that the vulnerability does not require user authentication to be triggered.
 Instead, the vulnerability occurs after initializing the connection when basic settings are exchanged between client and server.
-This is known as a Use-After-Free (UAF) technique that uses freed memory to execute arbitrary code.
+This is known as a Use-After-Freearrow-up-right (UAF) technique that uses freed memory to execute arbitrary code.

 This attack involves many different steps in the kernel of the operating system, which are not of great importance here for the time being to understand the concept behind it.
 After the function has been exploited and the memory has been freed, data is written to the kernel, which allows us to overwrite the kernel memory.
 This memory is used to write our instructions into the freed memory and let the CPU execute them.
-If we want to look at the technical analysis of the BlueKeep vulnerability, this article provides a nice overview.
+If we want to look at the technical analysis of the BlueKeep vulnerability, this articlearrow-up-right provides a nice overview.

 Initiation of the Attack